ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

-   - For other distributions, check the OS vendor documentation.
+   - For other distributions, check the OS vendor Documentation.

 4. Verify that multipath is working.
    - RHEL 6